-In moving forward to the development of the marina/resort portion of the master plan, the name Hoakalei has been selected to distinguish this part of the Project, which includes the golf course, marina, marina-commercial, resort and residential components.
+In moving forward to the development of the resort portion of the master plan, the name Hoakalei was selected to distinguish this part of the Project, which includes the golf course, lagoon, commercial, resort and residential components.

-Gradual grading of the golf course was initiated in the late 1990s to provide drainage basins for the residential components that are being constructed.
-In 2005, Ernie Els was commissioned to design the golf course, which opened for play earlier this year.
-The clubhouse and other planned facilities, however, are still under construction.
+Gradual grading of the golf course was initiated in the late 1990s to provide drainage basins for the residential components that were being constructed.
+In 2005, Ernie Els was commissioned to design the golf course, which opened for play in January 2009.
+Sankara Hawaii, LLC, an affiliate of Hoakalei Country Club Godo Kaisha (the current owner of the golf course) completed and opened the permanent clubhouse to members earlier this year.